WanchanaMoonmuang/golangprojectsetup/README.md

 ## Rename project
 This method implemented sed.
 To rename golang project, Modify variable DEFAULT_PROJECT_NAME(old name) and NEW_PROJECT_NAME(new name) in the "rename_project.sh".

+Remarks.
+Please ensure that PROJECT_NAME is not in other part of code (Exact match sequence).

 ```
 sh rename_project.sh
 ```